Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Introduction

 \subsubsection{Privacy Amplification via Sampling}

 Privacy amplification has emerged as a valuable statistical tool for mitigating the utility loss of DP~\cite{feldman2023stronger,erlingsson2019amplification,choquette2023privacy}.
 The key idea is that introducing randomness into the data processing pipeline strengthens privacy guarantees, enabling the same level of privacy protection with reduced noise.
 In FL, two main sampling schemes have been studied.
-The first is data subsampling, typically implemented via stochastic gradient descent (SGD) on mini-batch data, which enhances privacy by making the contribution of each individual data point uncertain \cite{balle2018privacy, steinke2022composition,fang2024privacy,feldman2025privacy}.
+The first is data subsampling, typically implemented via stochastic gradient descent (SGD) on mini-batch data, which enhances privacy by making the contribution of each individual data point uncertain~\cite{balle2018privacy,steinke2022composition,fang2024privacy,feldman2025privacy}.
 The second scheme is client sampling, where only a random subset of clients participates in each round, further amplifying privacy.
-The work in \cite{balle2020privacy} formally analyzed this ``privacy amplification via random check-ins," showing that uncertainty about clients' participation in a given round yields meaningful privacy benefits.
-However, while these studies provide robust analyses of each sampling scheme in isolation, a unified theoretical framework that rigorously quantifies the joint amplification effect of both client and data subsampling in FL remains insufficiently underexplored.
+The work in~\cite{balle2020privacy} formally analyzed this ``privacy amplification via random check-ins,'' showing that uncertainty about clients' participation in a given round yields meaningful privacy benefits.
+Overall, these studies establish privacy amplification as an effective statistical tool in DP-FL.
+However, most existing analyses focus on data subsampling and client sampling separately, or treat sampling as an auxiliary component within a conventional full-model perturbation pipeline.
+As a result, the joint amplification effect of client participation and local data subsampling in FL is still not fully characterized, especially when sampling interacts with more structured model designs beyond standard full-model updates.